 Building networks

-Crisis Response has an all-encompassing network of decision-makers, scholars and influencers who through their own individual networks and collective engagement provide Crisis Response with a strategic community that underscores its attempts to achieve lasting solutions to global crises.
+Crisis Response has an all-encompassing network of decision-makers, scholars and influencers who provide Crisis Response with a strategic community that underpins its attempts to achieve lasting solutions to global crises.

 Carnegie Corporation